foundriesio/docs/source/tutorial/installation.rst

 **Finish Installation**

-Once you have an SSH console connection, finish your installation by setting up application containers.
-Follow instructions in :ref:`tutorial-linux-nginx` for a demonstration.
+Once you have an SSH console connection, finish your installation by setting up aktualizr-lite.
+Follow instructions in :ref:`tutorial-aklite` for a demonstration.

 .. _tutorial-linux-troubleshooting: